Skip to content

 Monitor performance:

-• Analytics automatically calculate cycle times and completion rates
+• Analytics calculate cycle times and completion rates automatically

-• Process health indicators show performance trends
+• Process health indicators show trends over time

 • Export data for detailed sigma calculations